Dr. Mary Alvarez, Ph.D.

 Chris Turner, MSW, JD

-The patterns of communication and models of interpersonal relationships established in childhood affect children the rest of their lives and are the basis of work, community, and inter-personal relationships.
+The patterns of communication established through these often-high conflict periods can affect family members for years to come.
+Many of these families endure prolonged litigation and ongoing high conflict which affects all involved.
 Divorce is a stressful time for all members of the family.
-It often necessitates a change in physical environment and re-establishes the structure, communication and interactions among family members.
-Parents and children must work together to ensure that those transitions are made in the healthiest way possible and ensure ongoing relationships within the family.
-When those transitions are not healthy, family members can often become estranged or alienated and often children are caught in the midst of that entanglement.
-As a result, children often suffer from the effects of parental alienation.
+It often necessitates a change in physical environment and re-establishes the structure, and communication among family members.
+Family members can often become estranged or alienated and often children are caught in the midst of that entanglement.

 Chris Turner is a TMCA Credentialed Distinguished Mediator and has maintained a private practice since 1999.
-She has earned a BA in Social Work from Hood College, A Master’s in Social Work from Catholic University.
-She has a JD and post Graduate Mediation Training from the University of Houston Law Center.
+She earned her BA in Social Work at Hood College and her MSW from Catholic University.
+She has a JD and post Graduate Mediation Training from the University of Houston.